stcucufa/epistrophy/doc/manual.md

 * `sync(f)` calls the function `f` with the current fiber instance and scheduler as arguments and resumes execution as soon as `f` returns.
-* `ramp(dur, f)` begins the ramp and yields for `dur` milliseconds.
+* `ramp(dur, f)` begins the ramp and yields for `dur` milliseconds (unless `dur` is zero; `f` still gets called with _p_ = 0 and 1 synchronously before execution resumes).
 If `dur` is a function, it first gets called with the fiber instance and scheduler as arguments to get the duration for this specific ramp.
-If `f` is provided, it gets called with a progress value _p_, the fiber instance, and the scheduler
+If `f` is provided, it gets called with a progress value _p_ (the ratio of elapsed time to the duration of the ramp), the fiber instance, and the
+scheduler:
-    * when the ramp begins, with _p_ = 0;
+    * once when the ramp begins, with _p_ = 0;
-    * when the ramp ends, with _p_ = 1, unless the duration is infinite (since the ramp then never ends);
+    * once when the ramp ends, with _p_ = 1, unless the duration is infinite (because the ramp never ends);
-    * on every scheduler update with 0 < _p_ < 1 (if duration is finite) or
+    * zero or more times on every scheduler update, with 0 < _p_ < 1 (if the
-    _p_ = 0 (if the duration is infinite).
-The _p_ value indicates the
+    duration is finite) or _p_ = 0 (if the duration is infinite).
-    ratio of elapsed time to the total duration of the fiber.
-* `event(target, type, delegate)` sets up an event listener for events of `type` on `target` and yields until the event is received.
+* `event(target, type, delegate)` sets up an event listener for events of `type` on `target` and yields until an event is received.
 If either is a function, that function gets called with the fiber instance and scheduler as arguments to provide the current target and/or type for this specific event listener.
 The following delegate methods, if provided, are called:
-    * `eventShouldBeIgnored`: when the event occurs, this gets called with the event, fiber instance, and scheduler (and the delegate object itself as `this`).
+    * `eventShouldBeIgnored(event, fiber, scheduler)`: when the event occurs, this gets called with the event, fiber instance, and scheduler (and the delegate object itself as `this`).
 If this method returns `true`, then that specific event is ignored and the fiber keeps yielding until another event is received.
-    * `eventWasHandled`: if the event was not ignored, this gets called with the event, fiber instance, and scheduler (and the delegate object itself as `this`), allowing custom handling of the event, such as calling `preventDefault` or accessing properties of the event before the fiber resumes.
+    * `eventWasHandled(event, fiber, scheduler)`: if the event was not ignored, this gets called with the event, fiber instance, and scheduler (and the delegate object itself as `this`), allowing custom handling of the event, such as calling `preventDefault` or accessing properties of the event before the fiber resumes.
 * `async(f, delegate)` calls the function `f` with the current fiber instance and scheduler as arguments, and yields until the returned Promise or thenable gets resolved or rejected.
 The following delegate methods, if present, are
 called:
-    * `asyncWillEndWithValue`: when the promise is resolved, this gets called with the eventual value, fiber instance, and scheduler (and the delegate object itself as `this`).
+    * `asyncWillEndWithValue(value, fiber, scheduler)`: when the promise is resolved, this gets called with the eventual value, fiber instance, and scheduler (and the delegate object itself as `this`).
-    * `asyncWillEndWithError`: when the promise is rejected, this gets called with the eventual error, fiber instance, and scheduler (and the delegate object itself as `this`).
+    * `asyncWillEndWithError(error, fiber, scheduler)`: when the promise is rejected, this gets called with the eventual error, fiber instance, and scheduler (and the delegate object itself as `this`).
 The fiber `error` property is also set.
-    * `asyncWasCancelled`: if the parent fiber gets cancelled, this gets called with the fiber instance and scheduler (and the delegate object as `this`).
+    * `asyncWasCancelled(fiber, scheduler)`: if the parent fiber gets cancelled, this gets called with the fiber instance and scheduler (and the delegate object as `this`).
 Note that the promise may still get resolved or rejected _after_ the fiber was cancelled, but this will not affect the fiber.
-* `spawn` schedules a child fiber to begin as soon as this fiber yields.
+* `spawn` schedules a child fiber to begin in the same instant, that is as soon as this fiber yields.
 The child instance is added to the `children` property of the parent fiber, while the `parent` property of the child instance is set to this fiber instance.
-Note that `spawn` itself does _not_ yield so execution continues before the child fiber actually begins.
+Note that `spawn` itself does _not_ yield so execution continues before the child fiber actually begins; this allows for more than one fiber to be spawned in the same instant (the children then begin in the same instant, but in the order in which they were spawned).
 * `join(delegate)` does yield until all fibers in the `children` array have ended, after having cleared the `children` property.
 The following delegate methods, if present, are called:
-    * `fiberWillJoin`: when the join begins, before yielding, this gets called with the fiber instance and scheduler as arguments (and the delegate object itself as `this`).
+    * `fiberWillJoin(fiber, scheduler)`: when the join begins, before yielding, this gets called with the fiber instance and scheduler as arguments (and the delegate object itself as `this`).
-    * `childFiberDidJoin`: when a child fiber ends, this gets called with the child fiber instance and scheduler as arguments (and the delegate object itself as `this`).
+    * `childFiberDidJoin(child, scheduler)`: when a child fiber ends, this gets called with the child fiber instance and scheduler as arguments (and the delegate object itself as `this`).
 Recall that the fiber instance itself is the parent of the child fiber.
 * `repeat(delegate)` behaves like a combination of spawn and join for a single fiber, but a new instance of the child fiber is spawned immediately after the previous instance ends.
 The same delegate methods as join are called, in addition to:
-    * `repeatShouldEnd`: before spawning a new instance of the child fiber, this gets called with the current number of iterations (starting at 0 before the first iteration), the fiber instance, and the scheduler (with the delegate itself as `this`).
+    * `repeatShouldEnd(i, fiber, scheduler)`: before spawning a new instance of the child fiber, this gets called with the current number of iterations (starting at 0 before the first iteration begins), the fiber instance, and the scheduler (with the delegate itself as `this`).
 If this method returns true, then no new instance is spawned and the repeat immediately ends.

 At runtime, fiber instances have the following additional properties and
 methods: